takenet/textc-csharp/README.md

 * **name** - The name of the token to be extracted, which must be unique in each declaration.
 This value is used to store values in the context or to bind to method parameters.
 Optional.
 * **type** - The type of the token to be extracted.
 The library define some basic types, like `Word` and `Integer`, but the developer can define its own types.
 Mandatory.
-* **initializer** - The initialization date for the token template, which is used in specific ways accordingly to the type.
-For instance, in the `Word` type, it is used to define the set of words that can be parsed by the template.
+* **initializer** - The initialization date for the token type, which is used in specific ways accordingly to the type.
+For instance, in the `Word` type, it is used to define the set of words that can be parsed by the token type.
 Optional.

 For instance, if we have a calculator that must accept commands like `sum 1 and 2` where `1` and `2` are variable values, the CSDL for this syntax is: